 When Italian emigrants left to seek a new life abroad, they missed the flavours of home and found that their new home was missing one important ingredient – Olive Oil.
 After receiving countless requests, Bertolli used his business acumen and flair for flavour to become the first exporter of olive oil.
 He was also the first to advertise his products and the first to sell olive oil in clear glass bottles.

 150 years later, Bertolli has grown into a global brand which is both authentic and contemporary.
-We value simplicity, authenticity and flavour and we want to continue to bring these values to your family, for years to come.
+We value simplicity, authenticity and flavour and want to continue to bring these values to your family table in Australia, for years to come.

 Always brush your meat or ﬁsh with olive oil; it will cook evenly and without sticking to the grill.
 Apply the olive oil to the meat or ﬁsh and not the grill itself.